 Dosage form: injection, solution

 J Code (medical billing code): J2780 (25 mg, injection)

 Medically reviewed by Drugs.com.
 Last updated on Nov 20, 2022.

 Ranitidine Injection Description

-Ranitidine hydrochloride, USP is a white to pale yellow, granular substance that is soluble in water.
+Ranitidine hydrochloride USP is a white to pale yellow, crystalline powder that is very soluble in water.

 Each 1 mL of aqueous solution contains ranitidine 25 mg (as the hydrochloride); phenol 5 mg as preservative; and 0.96 mg of monobasic potassium phosphate and 2.4 mg of dibasic sodium phosphate as buffers.